 Networking requires commitment.
 The most successful chapters of BNI are comprised of participants who are sincerely committed to helping one another through networking.
 They are a team.
 As a participant in BNI, you are responsible for complying with the policies and guidelines of the organization*.
 A partial list of the policies of BNI is listed below.

-Most chapters have a nominal meeting fee to cover the room and meal charges.
 You will have the opportunity to stand and do a commercial for your company (unless your competitor is a member…then you simply "observe").
 Bring LOTS of business cards because you will also have a chance to pass them to all of the members.

 1. Increased exposure to many other people and businesses;